trenchproject/R-Docker-Server/README.md

 ## Execution
 To use this repository to create a new RShiny and RStudio Docker based server, create a new Linux 2 EC2 instance (suggest using a medium instance with >=25gb storage and >=4gb memory).
 If you create it with the security group "R-Docker-Server", you will automatically provide access to relevant ports.
 Then, ssh into the instance using a keypair and execute the following commands
-1. Install Git
+1. Install Git:
 `sudo yum install git -y`
-2. Clone this repository
+2. Clone this repository:
 `git clone https://github.com/trenchproject/R-Docker-Server.git`
-3. Make the script executable
+3. Make the script executable:
 `chmod +x ./R-Docker-Server/build.sh`
-4. Execute the script (This may take several minutes) `./R-Docker-Server/build.sh`
+4. Execute the script (This may take several minutes):
+`./R-Docker-Server/build.sh`